As the owner of a popular green smoothie website, you might be surprised that I do not recommend doing a green smoothie diet.

 Reason #2: You’re Making It Harder To Lose Weight

-Are you drinking three green smoothies per day in place of meals?
+Are you on a strict green smoothie diet?
 Then hunger (and cravings) might become your constant companions because it is very easy to under eat when all you eat (drink) are green smoothies.

 Green smoothies are not always a calorie-dense food, depending now how you make it.
 Fruits and vegetables are mostly water and fiber, which adds a lot of bulk to your smoothies.
 While they are high in nutrition, they are low in calories.
 A 32 ounce (946 milliliters) green smoothie, on average, has about 325-400 calories.
 That’s great for one meal, and you can certainly replace up to two of your meals with these green smoothies per day.